andrewraj/anbarasi-site/src/content/pages/index.md

   ctaLink: /about
 ---

 has always had a keen sense and awareness of sound.
-With a definitive goal of becoming a professional musician, she completed her diploma in Sound and Music technology in Limkokwing University.
+With a definitive goal of becoming a professional musician, she completed her Diploma in Sound and Music technology in Limkokwing University.
 Through her passion for music, she embraced a fanatical interest in sound design and went to a sync cinema post production studio in Chennai, India to learn more about sound editing/designing.
-Now she's back in Malaysia to pursuing her career as a sound editor.
+Now she's back in Malaysia pursuing her career as a sound editor.